Last updated February 20th, 2025

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

-There’s nothing better than biting into creamy, super fresh tasting pesto slathered on a sandwich or a slice of fresh Italian bread.
+There’s nothing better than biting into creamy, super fresh pesto slathered on a sandwich or a slice of fluffy Italian bread.
 Something about it just tastes like summer, which is a feeling we can all appreciate, even in the dead of winter.
 The only downside is that eating too much pesto is an expensive habit, whether you’re buying jars of it at the grocery store or making it yourself – until now!
-Say hello to the best nut free basil pesto you’ll ever try, perfect for indulging in creamy goodness on a budget.
+Say hello to an easy homemade basil pesto without nuts, perfect for indulging in creamy goodness on a budget.

-Here’s what you’ll need to make a creamy pesto sauce without pine nuts:
+Here’s what you’ll need to make creamy pesto without pine nuts:

 While the ingredients for making your own nut free basil pesto are fairly straightforward, we can’t stress enough that the quality of your ingredients matters!
 The most basic recipes can benefit from fresh, high-quality ingredients the most because you taste every single ingredient.
 For this recipe, we recommend using only the freshest basil and springing for a higher end olive oil.
 You’ll taste the difference!

-Our homemade basil pesto recipe is very straightforward and easy to make – all you need is a food processor or blender.
-Here’s how to make the best nut free pesto at home:
+Our homemade basil pesto recipe is very straightforward and easy to make – all you need is a food processor or blender and about 10 minutes.

 Slowly adding ice cold water to the pesto as it processes will help preserve the bright green color of the basil.
 (We learned this trick from MasterClass after watching a course taught by renowned Italian chef Massimo Bottura).
 While not totally necessary, we think the bright color makes this homemade pesto look super appetizing!